South Asia: Ambiguity

+Organisational definitions

-The South Asian Association for Regional Cooperation (SAARC), a contiguous block of countries, started in 1985 with seven countries – Bangladesh, Bhutan, India, the Maldives, Nepal, Pakistan and Sri Lanka – and admitted Afghanistan as an eighth member in 2007.
+The South Asian Association for Regional Cooperation (SAARC), a contiguous block of countries, started in 1985 with seven countries – Bangladesh, Bhutan, India, the Maldives, Nepal, Pakistan, and Sri Lanka – and admitted Afghanistan as an eighth member in 2007.
 China and Myanmar have also applied for the status of full members of SAARC.
 The South Asia Free Trade Agreement admitted Afghanistan in 2011.

-The World Bank and United Nations Children's Fund (UNICEF) recognizes the eight SAARC countries as South Asia, The Hirschman–Herfindahl index of the United Nations Economic and Social Commission for Asia and the Pacific for the region excludes Afghanistan from South Asia.
+The World Bank and United Nations Children's Fund (UNICEF) recognises the eight SAARC countries as South Asia, while the Hirschman–Herfindahl index of the United Nations Economic and Social Commission for Asia and the Pacific for the region excludes Afghanistan from South Asia.
 Population Information Network (POPIN) excludes Maldives which is included as a member Pacific POPIN subregional network.
-The United Nations Statistics Division's scheme of sub-regions, for statistical purpose, includes Iran along with all eight members of the SAARC as part of Southern Asia.
+The United Nations Statistics Division's scheme of subregions, for statistical purpose, includes Iran along with all eight members of the SAARC as part of Southern Asia.

-The boundaries of South Asia vary based on how the region is defined.
-South Asia's northern, eastern, and western boundaries vary based on definitions used, while the Indian Ocean is the southern periphery.
-Most of this region rests on the Indian Plate and is isolated from the rest of Asia by mountain barriers.
-Much of the region consists of a peninsula in south-central Asia, rather resembling a diamond which is delineated by the Himalayas on the north, the Hindu Kush in the west, and the Arakanese in the east, and which extends southward into the Indian Ocean with the Arabian Sea to the southwest and the Bay of Bengal to the southeast.